Up to date

 Have a look around your favorite community platform and you might come across open application calls.

-• Create tutorials & more How did you get started with the Godot Engine?
+• Create tutorials & more How did you get started with the Blazium Engine?
 Chances are you looked for learning materials outside of what the documentation provides.
 Without content creators covering the game development process, there would not be this big of a community today.
 Therefore it seemed only right to mention them in a page about important contributions to the project.